rudy-patel/mastercard-dmp-take-home/README.md

 # Simple Fraud Detection Service
 This is a proof of concept **API** that functions as a simple credit card fraud detection service.
-Given a transaction which includes the card number and transasction amount, it determines if that transaction is fraudulent.
+Given a transaction which includes the card number and transaction amount, it determines if that transaction is fraudulent based on a set of criteria.

-The criteria for determining a fradulent transaction:
+The criteria for determining a fraudulent transaction:
-* If the amount of a transaction is over $50,000.00 decline the transaction.
+* If the amount of a transaction is over $50,000.00, decline the transaction.
 * If the card has been used over 60 times in the last 7 days, decline the transaction.
 * If the card has been used under 35 times in the last 7 days, decline the transaction if the (transaction amount/times used in last 7 days) > 500.
 (E.g. Decline if transaction amount is $9000 and the card has